Algebraic Surfaces in Positive Characteristic: Unirationality, supersingularity, finite fields, and arithmetic

-If $k=\FF_q$ is a finite field and $S$ is a smooth surface over $k$ then one can count the number $\#S(\FF_{q^n})$ of $\FF_{q^n}$-rational points of $S$ and form the {\em zeta function} of $S$:
+If $X$ is a smooth and projective variety of dimension $d$ over a finite field $\FF_q$, then we can count the number $\#X(\FF_{q^n})$ of its $\FF_{q^n}$-rational points and form its {\em zeta function} :

-Then Weil conjectured many properties of $Z(S,t)$, which have been proved using Grothendieck's theory of \'etale cohomology.
-In fact, these conjectures were the historical origin of \'etale cohomology.
-We refer to \cite[Appendix C]{Hartshorne} or \cite{Milne} for details.
-In particular, the zeta function of a surface has the form
+Weil conjectured many properties of $Z(X,t)$, and it was Grothendieck's insight that many of these properties would follow from the existence of a suitable cohomology theory, namely $\ell$-adic cohomology.
+These conjectures are now known to hold by work of Deligne, Dwork, Grothendieck, Weil and others - we refer to \cite[Appendix C]{Hartshorne} for an overview and to \cite{Milne} for details.
+In particular, the zeta function is a rational function of the form

-where $P_j(S,t)$ is a polynomial of degree equal to the $j$.th Betti number $b_j(S)$.
-Over the complex numbers $P_2(S,t)$ factors as
+where each $P_i(X,t)$ is a polynomial with integral coefficients, with constant term $1$, and of degree equal to the $i$.th Betti number $b_i(X)$.
+In the extremal cases we have $P_0(X,t)=1-t$ and $P_{2d}(X,t)=1-q^dt$.
+Moreover, over the complex numbers, these polynomials factor as

-where the $\alpha_i$ are complex numbers of absolute value $q$.
+where the $\alpha_{ij}$ are complex numbers (in fact, algebraic integers) of absolute value $q^{i/2}$.
+Finally, there is a functional equation